BryanWilhite/Blog/presentation/entry/2020/2020-12-24-songhay-publications-and-the-concept-of-the-index.md

 ## the Web Publication Index

-Compiling a collection of `Segment` groups into a file renders an _Index_.
+Compiling a collection of `ISegment` groups into a file renders an _Publication Index_.
 Meanwhile, in the real world, [there is the confusion](https://english.stackexchange.com/questions/45555/is-a-table-of-contents-an-index) between a “table of contents” and an _Index_.
 As of this writing in the Songhay studio, we avoid this confusion by defining an _Index_ here and looking forward to defining a Keyword Index (which is a real-world index).

 All of this fantastic thinking about the Index comes from [my work](https://github.com/BryanWilhite/nodejs/tree/master/responsive-layouts) on rendering a Web Publication Index in HTML.
 I have been working on the visual design of two kinds of Index layouts: